CriticalMoments/CMSaasStarter/README.md

 - [Community adapters](https://sveltesociety.dev/components#adapters) including Github pages, AppEngine, Azure, and more
 - [Supabase](https://supabase.com/docs/guides/getting-started/quickstarts/sveltekit) if you want one host for everything.
 Note: they do charge $10 a month for custom domains unlike Cloudflare.

-### Post Fork Task List
+### Add your content!

 After the steps above, you’ll have a working version like the demo page.
-However, it’s not branded, and doesn’t actually have real content.
+However, it’s not branded, and doesn’t have your content.
 The following checklist helps you customize the template to make a SaaS homepage for your company.

 - Set the PUBLIC_SITE_NAME to your company name in `.env.local` and your production environment.
 - Content